ytanay/thinglang/README.md

 # thinglang
 [![Build Status](https://travis-ci.org/ytanay/thinglang.svg?branch=master)](https://travis-ci.org/ytanay/thinglang)

-Thinglang is a Python-inspired language I'm toying around with to get some experience on writing a parser/compiler for a high level language.
+Thinglang is a Python-inspired programming language, originally conceived as an educational project.

-The syntax attempts to extract the core concepts of OOP into familiar terms and concepts (i.e. meant to be explainable to an elementary school student reasonably easily).
-Hello World looks like this:
+The syntax attempts to extract the core concepts of OOP into familiar terms and structures (i.e. meant to be explainable to an elementary school student reasonably easily).
+Put alternatively, the language as a whole is meant to motivate a clean  and consistent style of OOP.
+First things first, however - Hello World looks like this:
 ```cs
 thing Program
     setup